lankydan/spring-data-cassandra/reactive_spring_data_cassandra.md

 Now if you haven't realised yet, I am going to say the word "reactive" a lot.
 Most of the setup required to go from a normal Spring Data Cassandra application to a reactive one is the addition of "reactive" to the class name.
 For example we will use `AbstractReactiveCassandraConfiguration` instead of `AbstractCassandraConfiguration` and `@EnableReactiveCassandraRepositories` rather than `@EnableCassandraRepositories`.

 Below is a basic configuration class to get everything setup.
-More explaination into the individual components of this class can be found in my earlier post [Getting started with Spring Data Cassandra](https://lankydanblog.com/2017/10/12/getting-started-with-spring-data-cassandra/).
+More explanation into the individual components of this class can be found in my earlier post [Getting started with Spring Data Cassandra](https://lankydanblog.com/2017/10/12/getting-started-with-spring-data-cassandra/).
 ```java
 @Configuration
 @EnableReactiveCassandraRepositories